Mechi Multiple Campus

 Mechi Multiple Campus (मेची बहुमुखी क्याम्पस) is a constituent campus of Tribhuvan University in Bhadrapur municipality of Jhapa district.
 Founded in 1964, it is the only constituent campus of Tribhuvan University in the district.
 As of August 2017, 126 academic and 54 administrative staffs were employed at the college.
-The college administration is headed by Jiwan Pokhrel, who replaced Kamal Guragain as the "Campus Chief" on 7 April 2020.
+The college administration is headed by Devi Prasad Acharya, who replaced Jiwan Pokhrel as the "Campus Chief" on 12 January 2025.

 To begin with, the college offered an Intermediate of Arts (IA) program in humanities, which was soon followed by undergraduate programs.
 At present, the college runs undergraduate and postgraduate programs.
 The intermediate programs were fully scrapped in 2010, following Tribhuvan University's decision to phase out Proficiency Certificate Level (PCL) programs from its colleges.
 This termination of PCL programs brought about a sharp decline in the number of students at the college.
 In its heyday, the college had about 5,000 students.
 Today the number is around 1,800.
 The college gained institutional autonomy on 19 May 2017.
 The college received the Quality Assurance and Accreditation (QAA) certification from the University Grants Commission (UGC) on 6 March 2019.